Graduate Admissions Requirements

 b.
 Attach your most up to date resume or CV.

 c.
-Enter the contact information for 2-3 recommenders/references - our system will automatically contact your recommenders with instructions on how to enter the letters (MA applicants must provide three letters of recommendation; graduate certificate and executive MS applicants must provide two letters).
+Enter the contact information for 2 recommenders/references - our system will automatically contact your recommenders with instructions on how to enter the letters.

 d.
 Submit the completed online application and $75 processing fee (request for waivers will be considered on an individual basis – refer to the checklist document above).

 a.
-Transcripts from institutions outside of the United States or Canada must undergo a course-by-course evaluation conducted by an independent credential evaluation agency.
+Applicants who have studied at an institution outside of the U.S. or Canada are required to provide course-by-course evaluations by an independent credential evaluation agency.
 These agencies must be members of the National Association of Credential Evaluation Services (NACES).
+The evaluations must be sent to us directly by the issuing institution via mail or email.
 Students attending U.S. schools abroad or international schools following a U.S. or Canadian curriculum abroad, as well as partner or feeder schools, do not need to submit a credential evaluation.
-Other exceptions may be made on a case-by-case basis.
-However, if the credential evaluation is not waived by the Graduate Admissions Office, you must submit one.
-If you do not, your application for admission cannot be reviewed.

 3. Official test scores

-b.
-Applicants who speak English as a second language and did not study at an English-based institution must provide official scores attained on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+a.
+Applicants who speak English as a second language and did not study at an English-based institution must provide official scores attained on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) or Duolingo English Test.

 4. Employment Verification

-Where applicable, applicants may be asked to provide official employment verification documents, which must be issued by an authorized employer representative.
-Employer statements must include information on your employment start date, end date, most recent titled held and official contact information of the representative issuing the statement.
+Where applicable, applicants may be asked to provide official employment verification statements, which must be issued by an authorized employer representative to email@example.com.
+Employer statements must include information on your a) employment start date/end date, b) most recent titled held and c) official contact information of the representative issuing the statement.
 Executive M.S. applicants must demonstrate seven years of relevant professional work experience.
 A master's degree in a related subject area may be considered as a substitute for two years of experience.

 5. Applicants may be asked to provide additional information or participate in an interview.